DanielTockan/Crypto-Tracker/README.md

 ![Tracker](./screenshots/tracker.png)

 The crypto tracker was rendered onto page using map function.
-The data fioelds that I wanted to display were put in and styled.
+The data fioelds that I wanted to display were input and styled.

 ```js
 {crypto.map((crypto, index) => {